 Investments vs. Savings- A Resident Guide- Part 1

 The distinction between investing and savings is not trivial.
 It can lead to the loss of thousands of dollars if the two ideas are misused or confused.
 Since most residents do not have business backgrounds, I’m pretty sure there is a high percentage of radiology residents that do not understand the difference between investments and savings.
-So, I am going to simply define each, show why it is so important to understand the distinction, and then go into more detail about about what constitutes savings.
-Due to time constraints, I will leave a full investigation of types of investments and how to invest to another blog.
+So, I am going to simply define each, show why it is so important to understand the distinction, and then go into more detail about what constitutes savings.
+Due to time constraints, I will leave a full investigation of types of investments and how to invest in another blog.
 (Let’s make it part 2!!!)

 Savings vs. Investment Definition

 First off, the definitions.
-Savings are short term instruments for keeping/holding onto money, usually for less than 5 years.
-Investments are long term instruments for creating wealth.
+Savings are short-term instruments for keeping/holding onto money, usually for less than 5 years.
+Investments are long-term instruments for creating wealth.